West Division (CFL): Western Football Conference (1961–1980)

-The WIFU was officially renamed the Western Football Conference in 1961.
+The WIFU was officially renamed the Western Football Conference on February 8, 1961.
 However, it had become known informally as the Western Conference or Western Football Conference in the media for some years before then.
 Also in 1961, the WFC agreed to a partial interlocking schedule with what was by then known as the Eastern Football Conference.
 Although the WFC was part of the CFL, its merger with the EFC was only a partial merger for the next two decades.
 During this time, the conferences maintained considerable autonomy, much like the two Major League Baseball leagues operated in the 20th century.
 For example, the West had a different playoff format until 1973 and a longer schedule until 1974.
 During this time, attendances increased substantially for most clubs and television revenue gained prominence and importance.
 However, by the start of the 1980s rising player salaries had caused considerable financial losses for some teams.
 In an effort to bolster the league's stability, CFL clubs decided to proceed with a complete merger of the two regional conferences.